Now this: Tornado clobbers African American North Nashville

 “We are worried because we know developers are going to come in,” said Cornelius A. Hill, pastor of Ephesian Primitive Baptist Church.

 But Hill said he was encouraged by the outpouring of aid.
 His church, too, is without power.
-But outside in the parking lot, donations of all sorts have been pouring in to be scooped up by grateful residents.
+But outside in the parking lot, donations of all sorts have been pouring in to be donated to grateful residents.
 It was a scene repeated on nearly every corner of the storm-damaged blocks on Friday.
 Volunteers manned folding tables with free water, batteries, diapers, trash bags, and hot food like barbecue, hot dogs and pizza.

 Meanwhile, hundreds of volunteers toting rakes and chainsaws were taking advantage of the daylight.
 They covered roofs with tarps, sliced away at downed and damaged trees, and piled debris at curbside for public works trucks to cart away.